-I am originally from Victoria, British Columbia in Canada on the southern tip of Vancouver Island, where as a kid, I played around with my dad’s camera.
-But, my first real introduction to photography was in my first year of high school when my friend thought that taking photography classes would be a easy A and I thought it sounded like fun.
+I am originally from Victoria, British Columbia in Canada on the southern tip of Vancouver Island where, as a kid, I played around with my dad’s camera.
+But, my first real introduction to photography was in my first year of high school when my friend thought that taking photography classes would be an easy A and I thought it sounded like fun.
 This was over 20 years ago, well before the digital revolution, when everything was done with film, and we did all the processing and development ourselves.
 I remember spending countless hours in the school’s darkroom developing my photos (and my skills).
 From there, photography became a hobby, but it was only several years later that I started to think of it as a career.

 How did you become a Red Bull Photographer?